AspearIT/DDDemo/readme.md

 ## The DDD example

 In this case you can see how an orderline is added to an order.
 It's more code than how a regular traditional application would be written to do the same.
-But the architeture has a lot of advantages when it comes to:
+But the archicteture has a lot of advantages when it comes to:
+ - self-explaining code due to the ubiquitous language
+ - write domain specific validations / business rules without being bothered by the storage entities (mysql tables for example)
  - write unit tests for this code
- - write domain specific validations / business rules
- - self-explaining code due to the ubiquitous language
+ - Manage database queries / performance

 ## Event driven
 In this case the domain is event driven.
 This means that every change made in the domain will cause an event.
-This will tackle
+This is very useful when it comes to:
  - Separating side effects like confirmation mails, logging, etc. from the domain itself
+ - Having an overview of what can change in the domain
  - Implementing a CQRS architecture.
 The read structure can keep itself updated by listening to the events.
  - The need for a unit-of-work (see the traditional order repository how you can implement a repository based on events)